stefanoverna/graphql8/guides/fields/resolvers.md

 end
 ```

-Since the `Resolver` lifecycle is managed by the GraphQL runtime, the best way to test it is to execute GraphQL queries and check the results.
+Since the `Resolver` lifecycle is managed by the GraphQL8 runtime, the best way to test it is to execute GraphQL8 queries and check the results.